armlab-clemson/MPC_projects/README.md

 A control exercise for point-point trajectory control of a simple car using MPC.
 Used this as an exercise to familiarize myself with the tuning practices, simulation practices, MPC development structure, etc.

-If you want to recreate my steps please first go through the presentation file in the folder named 'MPC_car'.
+If you want to recreate my steps please first go through the presentation file named 'explainations_ppt'.
 Once you go through it, you can open the file 'mpc_car_master' to run all the different simulations mentioned in the ppt.

-I separated out the files just for seeing the difference in code more easily (side by side).
+I separated out the code files just for seeing the difference in code more easily (side by side).

 ------------------------------------------------------------------------------